 Fishing is a huge part of life on the island of Hydra.
 Despite this, there are no fish markets on the island.
 Instead, the fishermen pull their boats up to the wharf and display their catch for anyone who wishes to buy something fresh from the sea at the Hydra Harbor.
 If you want a chance to check out the scene, head here early in the morning.

 Explore the Back Streets of Hydra Town

-Hydra Town is laid out in such a way that makes it fun to explore.
-With so many little alleys, back roads and steps leading to little nooks on hills, you never know what you’ll find along the way.
+Hydra Town is laid out so that it is fun to explore.
+With so many little alleys, back roads, and steps leading to little nooks on hills, you never know what you’ll find along the way.
 The best part is you won’t have to worry about traffic because there are no cars.
-Just quaint pedestrian streets with colorful houses and little cafes and shops tucked away in random places.
+Just quaint pedestrian streets with colorful houses, little cafes, and shops tucked away in random places.

-Don’t set an itinerary, just walk, get lost.
-It’s only a small place and besides, you find the most interesting things when you get lost!
+Don’t set an itinerary, go for a walk and get lost.
+It’s only a small place, and you find the most interesting things when you get lost!